 Favorite Chapter: The book closes with chapter 20, “Investment Advice That Meets the Test of Time.”
 Learning cross-disciplinary concepts that don’t change will pay dividends for the rest of your life.

 The stock market books above give a great insight into markets and investing.
 The advice and ideas come from some of the world’s best financial minds.
 They’ve proven themselves and have shared some of their best insight.

 If you pick up one of these books, I hope you enjoy.
 The lessons can help you lead a more rewarding life.
 And as you build your nest egg, it’s good to always keep learning.
 So here are some of our recent financial literacy articles.
-Also, you can choose to sign up for our free e-letter below.
-It’s packed with investing insight and lessons.
+And there are many investment opportunities to consider today.